Idea-Pool/js-webinar/README.md

 1. In this module the task is to create the functions based on the documentation comments.
 1. In this module the task it to create a feature file, based on the test cases from [TEST-CASES.md](/module-5/TEST-CASES.md), and to create the pending step definitions.

+### Additional tasks

+The repository also contains couple of additional tasks to solve in the `plus` folder.
+To run the tests for these tasks, the `npm run test:plus` command can be used.

+In addition, there are thousands of other tasks on [HackerRank](https://www.hackerrank.com/) from which most can be solved using **JavaScript** and are a good practice.
+Solving these tasks are highly encouraged ;)

 ## Task review

 First of all, tests can be used to check whether the solutions are good or not.
 On the other, if the implementations are pushed to a forked repository and a pull request is opened to the **master** branch, it is going to be reviewed.